nest/nest-simulator/pynest/examples/sudoku/README.rst

 NEST Sudoku
 ===========

-A PyNest implementation of Sudoku as a constraint satisfaction problem
+A PyNEST implementation of Sudoku as a constraint satisfaction problem